Mariners vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 51 hits with 16 doubles, a triple, six home runs, 14 walks and 28 RBI.
-He's also stolen six bases.
+- Reynolds has 16 doubles, two triples, seven home runs, 15 walks and 32 RBI (54 total hits).
+He has swiped seven bases.

 Reynolds Recent Games